 You can take Bus 58 and get down at Museo Della Scienza E Della Tecnologia (a 1-minute walk from the museum) or Via S. Vittore Via De Togni bus stop (110 meters from the museum).

-You can also get down at V.le di P.ta Vercellina Via S. Vittore bus station (Available buses: 50, 58, and 68) or V.le S. Michele del Carso P.za De Meis bus stop (Available buses: 50 and 58).
+You can get down at V.le di P.ta Vercellina Via S. Vittore bus station (Available buses: 50, 58, and 68) or V.le S. Michele del Carso P.za De Meis bus stop (Available buses: 50 and 58).

 By Car

-If you’re traveling by car to the Leonardo da Vinci National Museum of Science and Technology, turn on your google maps and get started!
+If you’re traveling by car to the Leonardo da Vinci National Museum of Science and Technology, turn on your Google Maps and get started!

 Parcheggio Carducci parking offers convenient parking close to the museum.